-Dr. Jamie Murphy is an assistant professor of anesthesiology and critical care medicine and obstetrics and gynecology at the Johns Hopkins University School of Medicine.
+Dr. Jamie Murphy is an associate professor of anesthesiology and critical care medicine and obstetrics and gynecology at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise include routine and high-risk obstetric anesthesiology and critical care OB anesthesia.
 Dr. Murphy also serves as the Chief of the Obstetric, Gynecologic and Fetal Anesthesiology Division.

 Dr. Murphy received her undergraduate degree in kinesiology sciences, health and human performance from the University of Maryland and earned her M.D. from Drexel University.
 She completed her residency in anesthesiology and a fellowship in obstetric anesthesia at The Johns Hopkins Hospital.
 Dr. Murphy joined the Johns Hopkins faculty in 2007.